NahyeonAn/pyAPEP/docs/source/isofit.rst

 Ideal adsorbed solution theory (IAST)
 ''''''''''''''''''''''''''''''''''''''''

-IAST 는 component 간의 경쟁적인 흡착을 고려하여 pure isothrm function 으로부터 mixture isotherm function 을 도출한다.
+IAST derives a mixture function from pure isothrm functions in consideration of competitive adsorption between components.
-IAST 는 아래 사항을 가정한다.
+IAST assumes the following:

    * The temperature is fixed and the pure isotherm are measured at the same temperature.
    * The thermodynamic property of the adsorbent during the adsorption is negligible.